malger/epicPMDdetect/README.md

 # epicPMDdetect

-Software that extracts PMDs (Partially Methylated Domains) from Illumina (EPIC) Infinium Methylation Assays.
+Software that detects PMDs (Partially Methylated Domains) from Illumina (EPIC) Infinium Methylation Assays.
 Based on MethylseekR, adapted to support EPIC assays, using KNN datapoint selection and alpha-value smoothing.

 ### About PMDs